-John Gottberg was always meant to be a writer and a traveler.
-He had his first professional newspaper job at 16.
-Soon after graduating from the University of Oregon in journalism, he departed on a seven-month solo trip to Europe.
-Over ensuing decades — between news jobs in Honolulu, Seattle, Auckland, Sydney and Los Angeles — John found time to write 19 books and scores of articles for domestic and international magazines.
+John was always meant to be a writer and a traveler.
+He had his first professional newspaper job at the age of 16.
+Soon after he graduated from the University of Oregon with a degree in journalism, he departed on a seven-month solo trip to Europe.
+Over ensuing decades — between newspaper jobs in Honolulu, Seattle, Auckland, Sydney and Los Angeles — John found time to write 19 books and scores of articles for domestic and international magazines.
 He did graduate work in comparative religion and Asian studies, managed editorial content for book publishers in Singapore and Paris, taught university-level journalism courses, and won national awards for his writing.

-John has also been a cook, a musician, a carpenter and a sheep shearer.
-He has tended bar in Amsterdam, studied batik art in Java, won the Hawaii state snow-skiing championship, and failed miserably at tango dancing in Argentina.
+John has also been a cook, a bartender, a musician, a carpenter and a sheep shearer.
+He studied batik art in Java, won the Hawaii state snow-skiing championship, and failed miserably at tango dancing in Argentina.
 As a traveler, he seeks out new adventures, often in “discomfort zones,” instead of sipping rum drinks on sandy beaches.
 As a writer, he strives to engage readers in his storytelling, informing and entertaining them.

 Every business has a beginning, and this is where you talk about yours.
 People want to know what opportunity you saw or how your passion led to the creation of something new.
 Talk about your roots–people wanna know you have some.